 7 principles to help you strengthen your resilience and keep going

-When it comes to lessons in resilience – how to navigate and endure unbearable circumstances and reach the other side triumphant overall odds – very few stories are as touching as that of the Antarctic explorer, Sir Ernest Henry Shackleton (his story also makes for a good read or watch for anyone stuck for things to do during isolation).
+When it comes to lessons in resilience – how to navigate and endure unbearable circumstances and reach the other side triumphant overall odds – very few stories are as touching as that of the Antarctic explorer, Sir Ernest Henry Shackleton (his story also makes for a good read or watch)

-For two years between 1914 and 1916, Shackleton and his 28 crew members of the imperial Trans-Antarctic Expedition were completely isolated from civilization after their ship, Endurance, was crushed by the frozen sea.
+For two years between 1914 and 1916, Sir Ernest and his 28 crew members of the imperial Trans-Antarctic Expedition were completely isolated from civilisation after their ship, Endurance, was crushed by the frozen sea.
 Battling freezing temperatures, drifting on packed ice, sailing through storms and surviving on seal, penguins and eventually their dogs’ meat – it’s a miracle they survived.

 In their heroic journey we are shown some of the fundamental principles of resilience:

 1. RESILIENCE IS A TRAINABLE SKILL THAT CAN BE DEVELOPED

 Good news: our capacity to recover quickly from difficulties can be enhanced as well as our ability to keep going despite any obstacles that come in our way.
 Just bring to mind some of the most resilient people you know, and you will realise that they are also the ones who have faced unthinkable hardships.
 This is not a coincidence.
 They have simply had the “opportunities” to train and exercise their resilience muscles.
 If you think of your own experience, potentially the moments of suffering and sorrow were when you built your emotional resilience and learned what you are made of.

 2. RESILIENCE IS IN OUR DNA

 We are the descendants of the survivors.
 We have accumulated thousands and thousands of years of resourcefulness, adaptability and creativity from our ancestors.